-Budgeted cost: £136,437
+Budgeted cost: £68,400

 Activity Evidence that supports this approach Challenge number(s) addressed Continue to raise the quality of teaching for all pupils by high quality recruitment of specialist teachers.
-Sutton Trust (2011) states that "the effect of high-quality teaching is especially significant for pupils from disadvantaged backgrounds; over a school year, these pupils gain 1.5 years' worth of learning compared with 0.5 years with poorly 1, 2 Pupil Premium Lead continues to implement and monitor the Pupil Premium provision throughout the school. performing teachers".
+Sutton Trust (2011) states that "the effect of high-quality teaching is especially significant for pupils from disadvantaged backgrounds; over a school year, these pupils gain 1.5 years' worth of learning compared with 0.5 years with poorly performing teachers".
+1 2 Pupil Premium Lead continues to implement and monitor the Pupil Premium provision throughout the school.
 This is also supported by DfE (2015) document "Supporting the attainment of disadvantaged pupils; articulating success and good practice".

-Activity Evidence that supports this approach Challenge number(s) addressed Continue to support students and families through the wellbeing, metal health and social and emotional learning provision in school.
+Continue to support students and families through the wellbeing, metal health and social and emotional learning provision in school.
 EEF (2022) SEL interventions in education are shown to improve SEL skills and are therefore likely to support disadvantaged pupils to understand and engage in healthy relationships with peers and emotional self-regulation, both of which may subsequently increase academic attainment.
 3